National and regional identity in Spain: Demographics and language

 Industrial development since the late 19th century led to large-scale immigration of workers from other parts of Spain.
 It was estimated in 1998 that 30% of the population in the Basque Country Autonomous Community were born in other regions of Spain and that 40% of the people living in that territory did not have a Basque parent.

 A significant aspect of Basque identity is the unique language (Basque: Euskara) which is not related to any other known language.
 In 2011, 32% of people in the Autonomous Community were recorded as "bilingual" in Basque and Spanish, and another 17% could understand Basque but not speak it well.
 Knowledge of Basque appeared to be increasing with time and in the younger age groups.

 Basque has the status of co-official language in the Autonomous Community, and is being promoted through the education system and in other ways.
 Use of Basque is concentrated in Gipuzcoa, eastern and central Biscay, and the north of Alava, and also in the northern half of Navarre.
 Within this area there are different dialects of Basque.
 A standard Basque language was developed in the 1960s aiming to minimise problems arising from dialectic variation.

 Economy

-Up to the 20th century the Basque country supported a "stable traditional rural society" with small farms kept as a single unit within families, often living non the land rather than in agrarian villages as in other parts of Spain.
+Up to the 20th century the Basque country supported a "stable traditional rural society" with small farms kept as a single unit within families, often living on the land rather than in agrarian villages as in other parts of Spain.
 The Basques also engaged in fishing, marine trade, and finally industrial development based on iron deposits (late 19th century).
 The region followed Catalonia in becoming one of the leading industrial areas of Spain.

 On 2014 figures the Basque Country is the second wealthiest of Spain's Autonomous Communities.